 This is a fast breaking TDB news flash.
-I'm your trusty doggie reporter Chester L. W. Stephens.
+I'm your trusty doggie reporter Chester L. W. Spaniel.

 A strange insect was just spotted on the milkweeds in our front yard garden patch.
 Ghostwriter thought it was a wasp at first.
 After taking a closer look at the photos she took, she discovered it was actually a type of clear wing moth.
 Further research revealed it was a southwestern squash vine borer.